prosyslab-classroom/cs524-program-analysis/README.md

 Students will use a few tools which are described [here](TOOL.md).

 All submissions will be managed using Github.
-For each assignment, a unique invitation URL for Github Classroom will be posted in the [issue board](../../issues).
+For each assignment, a unique invitation URL for GitHub Classroom will be posted in the [issue board](../../issues).
 Once you accept the invitation, a private repository for your assignment will be created.
 You can push as many commits as you want before the deadline.
 We will grade the final commit of your `main` branch.